DaoCloud/DaoCloud-docs/docs/en/docs/install/community/kind/online.md

+---
+MTPE: windsonsea
+date: 2024-05-11
+---

-# Install DCE Community on a Kind Cluster
+# Install DCE Community in a Kind Cluster

-This page explains how to install DCE Community package on a kind cluster online.
+This page explains how to install DCE Community package in a kind cluster online.

 !!! note